Local structure of idempotent algebras I: Thin edges

 It will be convenient for us to denote binary operation $f$ that satisfies the conditions of Theorem~\ref{the:uniform}, Lemma~\ref{lem:fgh-identities}(1), and Proposition~\ref{pro:good-operation} by $\cdot$, that is, to write $x\cdot y$ or just $xy$ for $f(x,y)$, whenever it does not cause a confusion.
 The fact that $ab$ is a thin semilattice edge we will also denote by $a\le b$.
 In other words, $a\le b$ if and only if $a\cdot b=b\cdot a=b$.

 Next we show that those semilattice edges $ab$, for which the equality relation does not witness that they are semilattice edges, can be thrown out of the graph $\cG(\zA)$ such that the graph remains connected.
 Therefore, we can assume that every semilattice edge is thin.
+Let $\zA\in\cK$ be an algebra, $a,b\in\zA$, $\zB=\Sg{a,b}$, and $\th$ a congruence of $\zB$.
+Pair $ab$ is said to be \emph{minimal} with respect to $\th$ if for any $b'\in b\fac\th$, $b\in\Sg{a,b'}$.

 \begin{corollary} Let $ab$ be a semilattice edge, $\th$ a congruence of $\Sg{a,b}$ that witnesses this, and $c\in a\fac\th$.
-Then there is $d\in b\fac\th$ such that $cd$ is a thin semilattice edge. \end{corollary}
+Then there is $d\in b\fac\th$ such that $cd$ is a thin semilattice edge.
+Moreover, $cd$ is a thin semilattice edge for every $d\in b\fac\th$ such that $cd$ is minimal with respect to $d$. \end{corollary}